newjersey/navigator.business.nj.gov/content/src/fundings/dep-water-bank.md

   that protect and improve water quality by providing low-cost financing.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >
-summaryDescriptionMd: If your business designs, constructs, or implements projects that protect and improve water quality and help to ensure safe and adequate drinking water, this program can help with the cost by providing low-cost financing.
+  The New Jersey Water Bank program provides your business with low-cost financing to design, construct, or implement projects that protect and improve water quality, ensuring safe and adequate drinking water.
 callToActionLink: https://nj.gov/dep/wiip/water-bank.html
 callToActionText: Learn More
 fundingType: loan